natemcgrady/cursor-rule-extension/README.md

 # Create Cursor Rule from Selection

+> [!NOTE]
+> This is not an official Cursor extension.
+It's a hobby project created by an individual and is not affiliated with or endorsed by Cursor.

 A Cursor extension that helps you quickly create Cursor project rules (`.mdc` files) from selected text or terminal output.
 Simply select text in your editor or terminal, and the extension will open Cursor chat with a comprehensive prompt to generate a properly scoped rule file.

 ## Features